-If you decide to try this approach, you can expect to learn much more about yourself, grow to handle many difficulties in life in a much more adaptive and healthy way, remove blocks to moving forward in your life, improve your relationship with others, improve your relationship with yourself, and increase your productivity.
+If you decide to try this approach, you can expect to learn much more about yourself, grow to handle difficulties in life in a more adaptive and healthy way, remove blocks to moving forward in your life, improve your relationship with others, improve your relationship with yourself, and increase your productivity.
 While it may take longer to reach a resolution, psychodynamic therapy can certainly provide more lasting relief from symptoms.

 At Mindwell our team has a special interest in treating adults with a range of psychological symptoms using a psychodynamic approach.
 We also use a blend of other therapy approaches depending on your specific needs.
 If you have any questions or want to book in for a consultations please call us.

 Are you suffering with anxiety and looking for some adult counselling in Geelong?
 If you struggle with symptoms of anxiety, you are not alone.
 In fact, in any one year in Australia approximately 2 million adults have anxiety.
 The good news is that Anxiety it is very treatable and counselling can help.

 If you are an anxious person, you may work hard to hide this from other people.
 From the outside people may see you as someone who is always in control of situations, organised, very good at planning, someone who works very hard, is a high achiever or perfectionist, is always punctual or perhaps thoughtful of others.
 On the inside however, you might feel insecure, lacking in confidence, on edge, or maybe you feel on the brink of panic or overwhelm some days.